justaver/RC_Autonomous_Robot/README.md

 Optimize power usage for extended operation.

 # AutoCad
-When the majority of the code is complete for this project, Autocad will be use to design the casing for the robot.
+When the majority of the code is complete for this project, Autocad will be used to design the casing for the robot.
 The design as of right now is not complete.